 - Paint and painting supplies.

-Steps To Fix a Nail Pop
+How to Fix a Nail Pop

-- Use the Phillips screwdriver to see if the drywall is attached with screws or nails.
-If screws were used, the screwdriver should easily find the screw head slots in the center of the pop.
-Turn the screw in slightly until the screw head is recessed slightly beneath the surface.
+- Turn the screw in slightly until the screw head is recessed slightly beneath the surface.
 If a nail was used, use the nail punch and hammer to set the nail slightly deeper, just below the surface.
-Do not try to set the nails or screws too deep or they may lose their holding strength.
+Do not try to set the nails or screws too deep, or they may lose their holding strength.

 - If the paint or paper around the nail pop is loose, remove it with the edge of a screwdriver or putty knife.
 New filler material will be easier to sand.
 Try to avoid ripping the paper surface on the drywall.